 “Collectively we contribute to a safer community by fostering positive,lasting change in the lives of those we serve.”

 We believe that leadership is a shared responsibility of all team members and that no one person is more important than any other within the organization.
 We encourage creativity in problem solving and encourage all staff members to look for opportunities to lead.

 Probation and pretrial services officers perform functions that aid judicial officers in making informed decisions on persons charged with and convicted of criminal offenses and supervise persons to assure their compliance with the conditions of release.

 Summary of Representative Duties and Responsibilities

-A minimum of one (1) year of specialized experience is necessary to qualify at the CL25 level.
-Progressively responsible experience gained after completion of a bachelor’s degree, in such fields as probation, pretrial services, parole, corrections, criminal investigations, or work in substance/addiction treatment qualify.
+A minimum of one year of specialized experience is necessary to qualify at the CL25 level.
+A minimum of two years of specialized experience; or completion of a master's degree in a field of study closely related to the position, or a Juris Doctor (JD) degree is necessary to qualify at the CL27 level.
+Specialized experience is progressively responsible experience gained after completion of a bachelor’s degree, in such fields as probation, pretrial services, parole, corrections, criminal investigations, or work in substance/addiction treatment qualify.
 Experience as a police, custodial, or security officer, other than any criminal investigation experience, is not creditable for this position.